inspektor-gadget/inspektor-gadget/docs/guides/trace/tcp.md

   Trace tcp connect, accept and close.
 ---

-The `tcp` gadget is used to monitor tcp connections.
+The trace tcp gadget can be used to monitor tcp connections, as it shows connect, accept and close events related to TCP connections.

 ## How to use it?